krisfremen/mattermost-developer-documentation/site/content/internal/infrastructure/kubernetes/kubernetes-troubleshooting.md

 mattermost-community-jobserver-65985bfc47-88qq9   1/1     Running   0          5h
 ```

-# Switch Back to EC2
+## Switch Back to EC2

-This will be a temporary because we are aiming to use only Kubernetes for the `community.mattermost.com`.
+This will be temporary because we are aiming to use Kubernetes for `community.mattermost.com`.

-For any reason or something really bad happens and you need to switch back to the EC2 machines you need to do the following:
+If you need to switch back to EC2 machines, carry out the following actions:

-    - Login in the main Mattermost AWS account
+    - Log in to the main Mattermost AWS account.
-    - Go to the Route53
+    - Go to `Route53`.
-    - Select the `mattermost.com`
+    - Select `mattermost.com`.
-    - Delete the entries for `community` and `pre-release`
+    - Delete the entries for `community` and `pre-release`.
-    - Add a two entries for `pre-release` with a CNAME pointing to the proxy-server (the DNS names you can get in the EC2 Dashboard and filter by `pre-release`)
+    - Add two entries for `pre-release` with a CNAME pointing to the proxy-server (you can find the DNS names by filtering for `pre-release` in the EC2 Dashboard).

-    Wait for the DNS renew and try to access.
-    All the EC2 servers are getting updates and they are up and running.
+Wait for the DNS renew, try to access the server, andm kae sure all EC2 servers are getting updates and are running.

-# Troubleshooting
+## Troubleshooting

-#### Namespaces
+## Namespaces

 We are using two namespaces to deploy Mattermost

-    - `community` namespace holds the Mattermost deployment which uses the Release Branch or a stable release and the ingress is pointing to `https://community.mattermost.com` and `https://pre-release.mattermost.com`
+    - `community` namespace holds the Mattermost deployment which uses the release branch or a stable release and the ingress is pointing to `https://community.mattermost.com` and `https://pre-release.mattermost.com`
-    - `community-daily` namespace holds the Mattermost deployment which uses the master branch and the ingress is pointing to `https://community-daily.mattermost.com`
+    - `community-daily` namespace holds the Mattermost deployment which uses the `master` branch and the ingress is pointing to `https://community-daily.mattermost.com`

-### Check if the PODS are running
+## Check if the PODS are running

-To check if the pods are running in both namespaces you can run the following command:
+To check if the pods are running in both namespaces, you can run the following command:

 ```Bash
 $ kubectl get po -n community